AccurateTax FAQs

 To review or change the states where you are collecting sales tax, please perform the following steps in your Shopify store’s administration:

-3. In the right column, under Regional settings, click United States.
+- In the right column, under Regional settings, then click United States.

-Shopify reports the states where you are close to meeting, or have exceeded, the small seller exception for economic nexus.
-These exceptions differ by state, and it’s important to make sure you’re registered in, collecting for, and filing sales tax returns in all states where you have sales tax liability.
+Shopify reports the states where you are close to reaching or have exceeded the small seller exemption for economic nexus.
+These exemptions differ by state, and it’s important to make sure you’re registered in, collecting for, and filing sales tax returns in all states where you have sales tax liability.

 To review the information provided by Shopify:

-3. In the right column, under Regional settings, click United States.
+- In the right column, under Regional settings, then click United States.

 Here is how this report appears inside of Shopify: